 GET ON YOUR FEET

 Western Maryland has a state park for every occasion.
-New Germany State Park in Garrett County offers stays in gorgeous log cabins left by the Civilian Conservation Corps and a serene lake for swimming and fishing where there’s no cell service.
+New Germany State Park in Garrett County offers stays in gorgeous log cabins built by the Civilian Conservation Corps and a serene lake for swimming and fishing where there’s no cell service.
 Swallow Falls State Park is another favorite that features the state’s highest free-falling waterfall at 53 feet—a breathtaking sight when covered with ice in the winter or surrounded by foliage in the spring.
 Green Ridge State Forest in Allegany County offers long paths for undisturbed walks and views of small waterfalls along the streams in Deep Run.
 The Appalachian Trail winds through Washington Monument and Gathland State Parks, which also features a monument to war correspondents, and from there, some intrepid hikers take the trail all the way to Harpers Ferry.

 The opening of the Great Allegheny Passage bike trail continues to invigorate cyclists with a first dance along the rhythmic mountain path.
 This 150-mile bike trail is an essential ride that weaves through the soaring mountains and placid rivers of Maryland.
 Many bike-friendly merchants in Cumberland and Frostburg are happy to offer hydration and libations.
 Grab a map and do the passage on your own, or find one of the many outfitters along the way for guided passage tours.
 Mountainside Bike Tours, with the motto “you pedal, we pamper,” offers tour packages that include a stay in their Cumberland bed and breakfast, The Inn on Decatur, so cyclists don’t have to make their own arrangements.